Medically reviewed by:

 CO 2 retention and limits oxygen intake.
 Intravenous access should be obtained, and cardiac monitoring employed.
 A fingerstick should be obtained to check blood glucose.

 The first step of treating Klonopin addiction is to ensure the individual is able to detox safely from the drug.
 Rehabilitation centers utilize medications to wean the patient off the drug slowly so they do not experience the severe and often dangerous withdrawal effects associated with benzodiazepine drugs.
 Once the individual is more stable, the real work can begin.

 Recovery takes time and patience as well as professional treatment in the form of behavioral therapy.
 Different programs like

 - Contingency management

 - Motivational enhancement therapy

-- Family therapy
+- Family/couples therapy

 can all be helpful to your long-term recovery by teaching you to recognize and avoid dangerous attitudes and behavior patterns and to practice better life and coping skills in the future.
 Therapy is usually the strongest part of a recovery program from clonazepam abuse, as it allows individuals to make real change to their behaviors, thoughts, and beliefs.